amixofus/amixofus.github.io/content/english/blog/_index.md

 ---
 title: "Blog Posts"
-meta_title: ""
+meta_title: "Blogs"
-description: "this is meta description"
+description: "This is the index file for our blogs"
 ---